fishjam-dev/ts-client-sdk/README.md

 };

 // Example metadata types for peer and track
-// You can define your own metadata types just make sure they are serializable type PeerMetadata = {
+// You can define your own metadata types, just make sure they are serializable type PeerMetadata = {
   name: string;
 };